 Patricia C. Mai (Hamburg) studied dance at the Royal Conservatory of Antwerp, the SNDO Amsterdam and Performance Studies at the University of Hamburg.
-The focus of her is the examination of the body as a central memory of memories.
-She presented her work at international festivals and more. in Israel, Belgium and Korea.
+The focus of her work as dancer and choreographer is the examination of the body as a central memory of memories.
+She presented her work at international festivals and more. in Israel, Italy, Belgium, and Korea.

 As part of her residency at K3, she continues her research on "bodies in extreme states".
-She researches together with 70 people of all ages to HAMONIM - "what moves the crowd".
-In it she examines, i.a. through such different approaches to movement as Shiatsu, Aikido, and Capoeira, how the contrast between normality and state of emergency affects human groups, and whether the sense of overwork and powerlessness can serve as a starting point to renegotiate community.
+She researches together with 70 people of all ages to HAMONIM (Hebrew for "what moves the crowd").
+Through physical interview methods she looks at protective mechanisms manifesting in the body.
+Through Contact Improvisation, GAGA, and martial arts she examines how the contrast of normality and states of emergency is affecting groups of humans, and whether the feeling of excessive demands and powerlessness can serve as a starting point to renegotiate community.

 In the K3-Residency Naïma Mazic continues to explore the relationship between Dance and Jazz Music.
 She investigates how rhythm manifests itself in dance and how different rhythmicalities change the quality of movement.
 Through the work with polyrhythms Naïma wants to slow down and speed up time within time, and let dance and music communicate within that friction.
 Her recent questions are: How can tools and specificities of Jazz Music flourish within dance?
 How can the pulse between dancers and musicians be shared?
 What makes movement groove and swing?